N0rthernL1ghts/wordpress/README.md

 # wordpress
-WorPress docker image, powered by nginx/php-fpm combo and managed by s6 supervisor.
+WordPress docker image, powered by s6 supervised nginx unit.

 Attempt to fix several of WordPress anti-patterns in ready to deploy container